 “One of my greatest interests is to be able to reach students at their point of need,” Olawoyin explained.
 “Mentoring comes in many different forms — from teaching, working with them collaboratively to learn how to do research and also how to seek funding, providing support resources, reference letters and advice.”

 Olawoyin serves his community as a volunteer for ARC and supported operations during the Flint Water Crisis.
 He currently serves as the Disaster Cycling Services (DCS) Recognition & Appreciation Regional Lead for the Michigan Region.

-Since then, he’s served on its Accreditation Council Training Committee, Online/Hybrid Programs Training Subcommittee and as a PEV Mentor.
+Since then, he’s served on its Accreditation Council Training Committee, Online/Hybrid Programs Training Subcommittee and as a program evaluator mentor.
 In 2019, he was appointed to the Inclusion, Diversity and Equity Advisory (IDEA) Council of ABET, which launched in the spring of 2020 and is chaired by another of Olawoyin’s mentors, Mary Leigh Wolfe.

 “ABET is leading into the future because ABET believes that this is not a monolithic or homogeneous society,” said Olawoyin.
 “When we embed diversity, equity and inclusion in our operations, we are actually stronger as a body.
 We are stronger together.”

 Olawoyin is grateful that his work with his professional organizations allows him to reach a broader student body outside of Oakland University.
-Whenever he goes on program accreditation visits as a PEV, he provides opportunities for the students to ask him questions and reach out for career advice.
+Whenever he goes on program accreditation visits as a program evaluator, he provides opportunities for the students to ask him questions and reach out for career advice.